pasturm/SIMIONtuneR/README.md

 ## Notes
-* This is currently very poorly documented.
+* This is currently rather poorly documented.
 * See [tools](https://github.com/pasturm/SIMIONtuneR/blob/master/tools/)
 for additional files, which are required in the SIMION workbench directory.
-* Parallel processing is based on the ZeroMQ library, which is available on the SIMION update webpage.
+* Parallel computing is used to speed up the optimization.
+Parallel processing for SIMION is based on the ZeroMQ library, which is available on the SIMION update webpage.
-* Currently this only works for voltage optimization, but it might be extended to geometry optimization in the future.
+* Currently this only works for voltage optimization in SIMION, but it might be extended to geometry optimization in the future.
 * The design of experiments and response surface method closely follows the approach of the TOFWERK Thuner and underlying MKS MODDE-Q software.
 Notable differences to Thuner/MODDE are:
     * It is open source (+).
-    * The response surface model optimization works much better (due to improved optimization algorithms and desirability functions) and is much easier to configure (+).
+    * The response surface model optimization works much better (due to improved optimization algorithms and desirability functions) (+).
+    * The optimizaition is much easier to configure (+).
     * It can be used to efficiently optimize SIMION simulations (+).
+    * It can also be used to optimize geometries where the potential can be calculated analytically (+).
     * It is not a self-contained program and does not have a graphical user interface (-).